parro-it/debug-menu/readme.md

 Deactivate context menu.
 This method remove the listener on `window` object.

-### debugMenu.menu
+### debugMenu.windowDebugMenu

-The debug [Menu](http://electron.atom.io/docs/latest/api/menu/) object instance.
-You can use it to integrate with your own app context or system menu.
+The debug [Menu](http://electron.atom.io/docs/latest/api/menu/) object template.
+You can use it to integrate with your own app context or `BrowserWindow` menu.

 ## License